fastify/fastify-reply-from/README.md

 #### `disableRequestLogging`

-By default package will issue log messages when a request is received.
+By default, the package will issue log messages when a request is received.
 By setting this option to true, these log messages will be disabled.

 Default for `disableRequestLogging` will be `false`.
 To disable the log messages set `disableRequestLogging` to `true`.